taeyunkim03/ENGL396_Software_Documentation.github.io/TaskDoc1.md

 3. Press Enter.

 4. Wait for resource allocation.
 You will see messages about your job being queued.

-**Result**: When ready, your prompt changes to show a compute node name (like g006) instead of login node.
+**Result**: When ready, your prompt changes to show a compute node name (like `g006`) instead of the login node.

 <img src="Salloc.png" width="500" height="500">

-5. When finished, type `exit` to end the session and stop billing.
+**Important**: When you are finished, type `exit` to end the session and stop billing.

 ---

-## Task 3: Using OnDemand Web Interface
+## Using the OnDemand Web Interface

 OnDemand provides a browser-based interface for accessing Tillicum without using the terminal.
-You can launch Jupyter notebooks, RStudio, and other applications directly through your web browser.
+You can launch Jupyter notebooks, RStudio, and other applications directly from your browser — no terminal commands required.
+It also includes a visual file browser for uploading and downloading files.

 ### Steps